512 (number): In mathematics

 512 is a power of two: 29 (2 to the 9th power) and the cube of 8: 83.

 It is the eleventh Leyland number.

 It is also the third Dudeney number.

 It is a self number in base 12.

 It is a harshad number in decimal.

 It is the cube of the sum of its digits in base 10.

 It is the number of directed graphs on 3 labeled nodes.

 In computing

 512 bytes is a common disk sector size, and exactly a half of kibibyte.

 Internet Relay Chat restricts the size of a message to 510 bytes, which fits to 512-bytes buffers when coupled with the message-separating CRLF sequence.

 512 = 2·256 is the highest number of glyphs that the VGA character generator can use simultaneously.

 In music

 Selena Quintanilla released a song titled El Chico del Apartamento 512 (the title referring to area code 512, which serves Austin, Texas), in 1995.

 Lamb of God recorded a song titled "512" for their 2015 album VII: Sturm und Drang.
+The song was named after the cell number in the Pankrác Prison Randy Blythe was in during his manslaughter case.

 Mora and Jhay Cortez recorded a song titled "512" (The number 512 in this song refers to the Percocet 512 pill, a white, round pill whose active substances are acetaminophen and oxycodone hydrochloride) in February of 2021.

+In popular culture

+512 is a recurring number in the 2022 videogame Signalis.

+In the 2022 videogame Who's Lila?, there is a prominent song named "Forest of 512 Sycamores".